 Are you trying to decorate your room but something just feels off?
-There are some pretty standard decorating tips that all designers know use.
+There are some pretty standard decorating tips that all designers use.
 These rules, when you use them, can really help your room look more designed and thoughtful.

-What is the rule of threes?
+What is the Golden Rule of Threes

 Where to Apply the Rule of Threes

 You don’t need to apply the rule to everything in your room, just pick one or two places.

 ARTWORK – The classic decor rule is that art tends to look better if it’s hung in odd numbers.
 Three framed prints can look better than two.
 If you aren’t using art, it works the same with any groupings of items you are hanging on the wall.
 If you have an arrangement of baskets or hats, odd numbers tend to look better than even numbers.

 ACCESSORIES – An easy way to apply the rule of threes without spending a lot of time is to apply this simple rule to home decor or accessories on a shelf, mantle, or coffee table.
 If you have an arrangement of candlesticks, it looks better if there are three vs. two.
 Any type of table arrangement, vignette, or collection looks better if there is a little bit of asymmetry rather than even-numbered groupings.
 Target knows this rule, and that’s why they sell some of their vases in sets of three.

 I use affiliate links so I can afford to keep doing this.
 Hope it saves you time.
 See my disclosure policy.

 TEXTURE/PATTERN – The rule of threes can also be used with patterns and textures.
 If you are using a group of throw pillows on a couch, try having three different patterns instead of two.
 If you have an all-white room, make sure there are three textures such as a wood coffee table, rattan baskets or nubby linen fabric on a pillow or throw, and a natural seagrass rug to provide visual depth.